-With this knowledge and power, you can stop wasting money on supplements that don’t work and give yourself the natural energy you’ve been searching for.
+With this knowledge, you can stop wasting money on supplements that don’t work and experience the natural energy you’ve been searching for.

-Let’s start by looking at the most common form of B12 found in supplements, fortified foods, and prescription injections: CYANOCOBALAMIN
+The most common form of B12 found in supplements, fortified foods, and prescription injections is cyanocobalamin.

 Cyanocobalamin is a man-made, synthetic form of B12 not found in nature.
-It is the combination of a cobalamin molecule with a cyanide molecule.
-The unnatural nature of this form indicates the need for conversion once absorbed into biologically active forms.
-During this conversion process, the cyanide molecule is detached from the cobalamin and replaced by either methyl or adenosyl groups.
-As a toxic substance, the remaining cyanide must be converted into thiocyanate, a known endocrine inhibitor that may block iodide accumulation in the thyroid gland, so it can be processed and excreted through the kidneys.
+It’s the combination of a cobalamin molecule with a cyanide molecule.
+The body must convert this unnatural form into a biologically active form.
+During this conversion process, the body detaches the cyanide molecule from cobalamin and replaces it with either a methyl or adenosyl group.
+As a toxic substance, the body must convert the remaining cyanide into thiocyanate before removing it.
+Thiocyanate is a known endocrine inhibitor that may block iodide accumulation in the thyroid gland.
 The conversion process, or methylation, uses existing resources within the body including ATP energy and may take up to 18 hours to complete.

-This form has long been recommended for its high absorption rate and ability to convert into hydroxocobalamin which is further converted into both bioactive forms, methylcobalamin and adenosylcobalamin.
-However, as a water-soluble compound, cyanocobalamin’s long conversion process results in a rather large percentage of it being excreted before having a chance to be converted.
+Doctors often recommend this form for its high absorption rate and ability to convert into hydroxocobalamin.
+The body then converts hydroxocobalamin into both bioactive forms, methylcobalamin and adenosylcobalamin.
+However, as a water-soluble compound, cyanocobalamin’s long conversion process results in a rather large amount of waste before the body can convert it.
 As such, the average absorption rate of cyanocobalamin is only 20-50% according to the Scandinavian Journal of Haematology.